clebim/RentaLx/README.md

 This api provides a car rent.

-This project contains: sending emails, auth JWT image uploads, injection of dependencies.
+This project contains: sending emails, auth JWT file uploads, injection of dependencies.

 ## 🚀 Technologies